Preparing for a Successful Retail Management Career

 As a retail manager in an e-commerce environment, you may interact with dozens of vendors and suppliers daily, as well as customers, network administrators, designers, copywriters and all others who contribute to the workflow of the retail website.
 Strength with spreadsheets, meticulous organization and excellent communication skills will serve online retail managers well.

-According to the U.S. Bureau of Labor Statistics current Occupational Outlook Handbook (BLS), employment of retail managers is expected to grow 7 percent through 2026, on par with the average for all occupations.
+According to the U.S. Bureau of Labor Statistics current Occupational Outlook Handbook (BLS), employment of retail workers is expected to grow 0% through 2029, which is less than average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 As the economy grows, businesses will focus on generating new sales through stronger sales management.
 Competition—especially online—is fierce, so superb strategic thinking skills will help you rise to the top in retail management.
 The ability to motivate and support an excellent sales team, maintaining a low turnover, is highly important.

 The BLS also reports that growth is expected to be stronger for sales managers involved in business-to-business sales, rather than business-to-consumer sales, because the rise of online shopping reduces the need for sales calls to individual customers.
 Competition for retail management jobs is strong, so learn all that you can—both in the classroom and in your internship.
 You'll be well-equipped to carry these skills to the floor.